 Our dentists will always do whatever they can to save an infected tooth.
 Unfortunately, if the infection is too severe, we will need to perform a tooth extraction.

 For obvious reasons, having a tooth pulled often gets people thinking about replacement options.
-If you want the feeling and function of a natural tooth, a dental implant is the ideal choice.
+If you want the, a dental implant is the ideal choice.
 The implant will fill in the new gap seamlessly and not look out of place in the slightest.

 After teeth are lost, your jawbone tends to shrink and decline in mass due to a lack of stimulation.
 Bone loss over time can lead to a change in facial structure and cause an individual to look older than their true age.